George Washington's teeth: Dentures

-While it is unconfirmed that these purchased teeth were for Washington himself, his payment for them suggests that they were in fact for his use, as does a comment from a letter to his wartime clerk Richard Varick: "I confess I have been staggered in my belief in the efficacy of transplantion," he wrote.
+While it is unconfirmed that these purchased teeth were for Washington himself, his payment for them suggests that they were in fact for his use, as does a comment from a letter to his wartime clerk Richard Varick: "I confess I have been staggered in my belief in the efficacy of transplantation," he wrote.
 Washington used teeth sourced from slaves to improve his appearance, a subject of frequent discomfort to him.
 However, scholars of the Mount Vernon estate dispute this, since the transactions in Washington's accounts state that they were bought "on account for [...]Le Moyer".
 "If Washington had been purchasing the teeth for himself, there would have been no need for this information; the entries would have simply recorded the item and payment, as when Washington purchased poultry, wild game, fish, and garden produce from enslaved individuals."
 As such, it remains unknown whether Washington personally used any teeth purchased from slaves or others.

 He took the oath of office while wearing a special set of dentures made from ivory, brass and gold built for him by dentist John Greenwood.
 According to his diaries, Washington's dentures disfigured his mouth and often caused him pain, for which he took laudanum.
 Washington once wrote that his lips would "bulge" in an unnatural way.
 This distortion is noticeable on his image on the one-dollar bill, an image taken from the Athenaeum Portrait, an unfinished painting from 1796 by Gilbert Stuart.

 Washington once wrote to his dentist, Greenwood, to avoid modifying the dentures "which will, in the least degree force the lips out more than now do, as it does this too much already."